kejyang/Sentence-Miner/README.md

 ### How to Run
 Go to the server directory and run npm init -y and then npm install mongodb express cors dotenv.
 Run npm start in the server directory.
-Then open another terminal and go to the client directory and run npm start.
+Then open another terminal and go to the client directory and run npm install react-scripts@latest --legacy-peer-deps and then npm start.
 The website should open up on localhost:3000 after a brief period of time.

 ### Introduction